mkinitcpio - Create an initial ramdisk environment

 mkinitcpio -p linux

-mkinitcpio is created and maintained by the Arch Linux Developer community.
+mkinitcpio is maintained by the Arch Linux community.
+Refer to the AUTHORS file for a full list of contributors.